liebke/mechanician/README.md

 # Mechanician Studio

+The `mechanician-studio` package provides a multi-user web interface where each user has their own personal instances of PromptTools and AIs equipped with AITools that can all be customized to each user.
+For instance in the following screenshot the user interacts with an AI with access to a user-specific Notepad tool that lets it read and take notes, providing a mechanism for the AI to remember details about the user across multiple interactions.

 <img src="docs/images/notepad_todo_animated.gif" alt="Daring Mechanician Studio Login"  style="max-width: 100%; height: auto float: right;">

+## Prompt Tools: CRM Query

+In the following screenshot, the user uses Prompt Tools that let them create *prompts* using Prompt Templates that are populated by queries to a CRM system.
+After entering the query parameters and clicking the "Generate Prompt" button, the user is presented with the query results, referred to as Prompt Resources, and a *generated prompt* that merges these resources into the Prompt Template at the top of the screen.
+Clicking on the "Send Prompt" button sends the generated prompt to the AI, which then generates a response.

 <img src="docs/images/event_invite_animated.gif" alt="Daring Mechanician Studio Prompt Tools Event Invite"  style="max-width: 100%; height: auto float: right;">

+## Prompt Tools: Vector Database Query

+In the following screenshots, the user uses Prompt Tools that let them create *prompts* using Prompt Templates that are populated by queries to a Chroma vector database.

 <img src="docs/images/chroma_query_animated_1.gif" alt="Daring Mechanician Studio Prompt Tools Chroma Query 1"  style="max-width: 100%; height: auto float: right;">